Links on Android Authority may earn us a commission. Learn more.

 Even though some of its competition has been around for much longer, Google Chrome is easily the most popular web browser in the world.
 Since its launch, it has risen from last to first place, dominating the likes of Internet Explorer, Firefox, and Safari.

-Yesterday was Google Chrome’s 11th birthday, so today let’s take a look at the history of the browser, how it matured, and how it grew into market domination.
+Today, let’s take a look at the history of Google Chrome, how it matured, and how it grew into market domination.

 Building a better browser